 PS.
 Doing 4 stations allows this to be a single day event.
 7-8 stations are either REALLY fast rotations or it becomes a multi-day affair.

 Objective Sheets at Stations

 Each station has one sheet with the Skill, Goal, Directions, and Technology Guide.
 The very first job when they get to a new station is to read that sheet out loud to their group so everyone knows what’s happening.
-I try & write the goal as clearly as possible so they know what they’re supposed to practice and what they should get out of their time at that station.
+I try to write the goal as clearly as possible so they know what they’re supposed to practice and what they should get out of their time at that station.
 The technology guide makes expectations crystal clear.
 If something is allowed, it is pictured.
-Example:
+Check out the example below:

 I generally rotate my stations every 7-8 minutes in our 48 minute class period.
 The expectation is when students rotate they move on from the previous station- even if they didn’t finish!
 I build in time at the end of the class period for one last rotation.
 During this last time chunk, students wrap up any activity they need to, complete a station reflection, then turn in their station sheet.